SetBased/php-audit/docs/audit-config-file.rst

 In this section we provide several useful examples for additional columns.

-Additional columns are optional, however, in practice additional columns given in examples 1, 2, and 3 are at least required to record an useful audit trail.
+Additional columns are optional, however, in practice additional columns given in examples 1, 2, and 3 are at least required to record a useful audit trail.

 Examples 4 and 5 for recording all data changes made in a database session and the order in which they are made.